Arthur-T-Huang/Arthur-T-Huang/README.md

-## Hi there my name is Arthur Huang, a 19 year old computer science major with an electrical engineering minor at Northeastern University.
+## Hi there my name is Arthur Huang, a computer science major with an electrical engineering minor at Northeastern University.
 I am a very adventurous and team oriented individual who is eager to embark on new projects and opportunites regarding software development and artificial intelligence.

 Programming Languages :  Python, Java, Racket, C++